-- STEP 2: If a grievance exists, the Grievance Committee Chairman shall, with or without the physical presence of the aggrieved employee, within thirty (30) calendar days from the date of the occurrence, present a signed written grievance to the department head or his designee for adjustment.
-The grievance will contain the specific provisions of the contract alleged to be violated. - STEP 3: If, within seven (7) calendar days after submission to the department head or his designee, the grievance has not been settled, the UNION may submit it for adjustment to the City Manager, or designee, within an additional seven (7) calendar days. - STEP 4: If, within seven (7) calendar days after having been submitted to the City Manager, the grievance has not been settled, the UNION may submit it to arbitration within seven (7) calendar days for adjustment.
-The UNION shall advise the CITY in writing that it is seeking arbitration and shall designate in writing the specific provision or provisions of the Agreement at issue.
-Any correspondence by either party to the FMCS will be copied to the opposite party. - Section 2: An Arbitrator shall be selected from a list of seven (7) names supplied by the American Arbitration Association by alternately striking names from the list with the UNION striking the first name.
-The arbitration shall be conducted under the rules of the American Arbitration Association. - Section 3: The jurisdiction and authority of the Arbitrator, and the Arbitrator's opinion and award, shall be confined exclusively to the interpretation and application of an expressed provision or provisions of this Agreement at issue between the UNION and the CITY.
+STEP 2: If a grievance exists, the Grievance Committee Chairman shall, with or without the physical presence of the aggrieved employee, within thirty (30) calendar days from the date of the occurrence, present a signed written grievance to the department head or their designee for adjustment.
+The grievance will contain the specific provisions of the contract alleged to be violated.

+STEP 3: If, within thirty (30) calendar days after submission to the Fire Chief or their designee, the grievance has not been settled, the employee or the UNION may submit it for adjustment to the City Manager, or designee, within an additional seven (7) calendar days.

+STEP 4: If, within thirty (30) calendar days after having been submitted to the City Manager, the grievance has not been settled, the employee or the UNION may submit it to arbitration within seven (7) calendar days for adjustment.
+The employee or the UNION shall advise the CITY in writing that it is seeking arbitration and shall designate in writing the specific provision or provisions of the Agreement at issue.

+An Arbitrator shall be selected from a list of seven (7) names supplied by the Federal Mediation and Conciliation Service (FMCS) by alternately striking names from the list with the UNION striking the first name.
+The arbitration shall be conducted under the rules of FCMS.
+Any correspondence by either party to the FCMS will be copied to the opposite party.

+Section 3: The jurisdiction and authority of the Arbitrator, and the Arbitrator's opinion and award, shall be confined exclusively to the interpretation and application of an expressed provision or provisions of this Agreement at issue between the UNION and the CITY.
 The Arbitrator shall have no authority to add to, detract from, alter, amend, or modify any provisions of this Agreement or impose upon any party hereto a limitation or obligation not explicitly provided for in this Agreement; to establish or alter any wage rate or wage structure or to consider any term or condition of employment not expressly set forth within a provision of this Agreement.
-In the case of discipline, the Arbitrator's authority shall be limited to the written charges against and the discipline given to the member.
-The Arbitrator shall not hear or decide more than one grievance without the mutual consent of the CITY and the UNION.
-The award, in writing, of the Arbitrator on the merits of any grievance adjudicated within his jurisdiction and authority as specified in this Agreement shall be final and binding.
+In the case of discipline, the Arbitrator's authority shall be limited to the written charges against and the discipline given to the employee.
+The Arbitrator shall not hear or decide more than one (1) grievance without the mutual consent of the CITY and the UNION.
+The award, in writing, of the Arbitrator on the merits of any grievance adjudicated within their jurisdiction and authority asspecified in this Agreement shall be final and binding.